Salt and pepper squid may sound complicated and intimidating but it is a remarkably easy and quick dish to cook and it tastes fantastic.

 - Pour the hot oil into a separate pan with the exception of a scant coating.

-- Add the salt, pepper, garlic and chilli stir fry for 10 seconds then add the squid, toss to coat and then serve with lemon wedges.
+- Add the salt, peppers, garlic and chilli stir fry for 10 seconds.
+Add the squid, toss to coat and then serve sprinkled with the spring onions and lemon wedges.

 Amount Per Serving: Calories: 561Total Fat: 20gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 458mgSodium: 2230mgCarbohydrates: 24gFiber: 3gSugar: 3gProtein: 46g